jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Modular**.
 A factoring of a solution to a problem is _modular_ when it has been divided into independent concerns called _modules_, such that each module knows no more than necessary about other modules.
 Modularity helps tame the complexity of large-scale software development.

 **Monad**.
 A `Monad` is an `Applicative` Functor that allows combining a first _functional effect_, together with a function that takes the success value of the first effect and returns a second effect (_continuation_).
 Monads represent the essence of imperative programming: do a first thing, and then do this second thing, which depends on the value computed by the first thing.
 Under the view of functors as DSLs, `Monad` adds sequential "statements", where subsequent statements depend on previous ones.

+**Monad Transformer**.
+A _monad transformer_ is a data type that adds one functional effect atop any other functional effect.
+For example, the `OptionT` (`MaybeT`) monad transformer adds the effect of optionality to any other functional effect.
+A monad transformer, when "stacked" atop a monad, itself forms a monad, which allows building up large stacks of monad transformers, each layer adding some desired functional effect.
+Monad transformers have significant performance overhead in languages like Scala.
+An alternative to monad transformers is _effect rotation_.

 **Monoid**.
 A monoid is a semigroup equipped with a _neutral element_ (often called _zero_), such that appending the neutral element to any other element (on either side) returns that same element unchanged.